 1. Get into the right mindset

-Although you might plan to do many of the repairs and renovations yourself, you could need to hire a professional for projects beyond your skillset, like electrical and plumbing work, so you’ll want to incorporate that into your budget, as well.
+Although you might plan to do many of the repairs and renovations yourself, you may need to hire a professional for projects beyond your skillset, like electrical and plumbing work, so you’ll want to incorporate that into your budget, as well.
 For example, rewiring a 1,500-square-foot house costs an average of $4,000.

 With many contractors backed up with projects, it’s a good idea to line up professional work as far in advance as possible.
 When vetting contractors, consider their reputation for arriving on time and keeping projects on schedule and within budget.
 You can also search around to see if they’ve been subject to litigation.
-When you’re ready to hire contractors, ensure the contract contains a continuous manning and “time is of the essence” clause to help mitigate delays in the renovation.
+When you’re ready to hire contractors, ensure the contract contains a continuous staffing and “time is of the essence” clause to help mitigate delays in the renovation.

 According to Mina Starsiak Hawk, half of the mother-daughter duo on HGTV’s home renovation show Good Bones, preparing your mindset for inevitable issues is key.